 Now, not everyone needs a whole cord of wood, as it may be too much.
 A face cord may be enough.
 But before you make that purchase, you may be wondering:

-It seems ridiculous that we see firewood for sale with such a huge price difference (up to four times – 4X).
+It seems ridiculous that we see firewood for sale with such a huge price difference (up to four times).
 With such a range it is difficult to be certain that you’re getting value for money.

 We have all been in that annoying situation of buying something in a store to find the same product in a store down the road at a cheaper price.

-This is not illegal or necessarily wrong; many suppliers sell the same products at different prices, the buyer just needs to decide where to buy from.
+This is not illegal or necessarily wrong; many suppliers sell the same products at different prices, the buyer just needs to decide where to get it from.

 When buying 5 pounds of apples, the price will be five times the pound weight.
 This pricing model allows the buyer to check the pound weight in various stores.

-How Much Wood Is Contained Within a Face Cord?
+How Much Wood is a Face Cord of Wood?

-To understand how much wood is in a face cord, we must first figure out the amount of wood contained within a full cord.
+To understand how much wood is in a face cord, we must first figure out the amount of wood contained within a full cord of firewood.

 A cord of wood is specified as the wood that fits into a space of 128 cubic feet (3.62 cubic meters).
 This volume is made up of a standard measure of 4ft x 4ft x 8ft (1.2m x 1.2m x 2.4m).

 The dimensions of the wood in a cord can cause problems as they may prevent some from considering buying wood by the cord.